-Silk Cocoons are one of the most sought after products in the world, and, arguably led to the beginning of modern world-wide trade – seen through the development of the Silk Road.
-Spinning your own Silk Cocoons can prove to be a hugely rewarding experience, with the end result being a beautiful home-made Silk Product – ranging from something as illustrious as a tie to something basic like a bookmark!
+Silk Cocoons are one of the most sought after products in the world, and led to the beginning of modern world-wide trade – seen through the development of the Silk Road which connected the East to the West.
+Spinning your own Silk Cocoons can prove to be a hugely rewarding experience, with the end result being a beautiful home-made Silk Product – ranging from something as illustrious as a tie to something as basic as a bookmark.

 Spinning Silk Cocoons